Suppalerkjrnon/Pantip-Scraping/README.md

 # Pantip-Scraping
-A simple web scraping for Scraping data from "Pantip"
+A basic web scraping project designed to extract data from "Pantip", a popular Thai online forum, using common scraping techniques and tools for efficient data collection and analysis.